karanankit01/LuaFormatter-Report/_posts/2020-08-24-Final-report.markdown

 LuaFormatter is a code formatter for Lua scripts inspired by clang-format.
 It also integrates easily in various code editors.

 ### Project Idea
-Formatter style the lua scripts according to the configuration value set to it.
-But before this project LuaFormatter doesn't check if the configuration values make sense before using it i.e, validation of configuration values.
-Some configuration with validation error:
+LuaFormatter formats the Lua scripts according to an user defined configuration file.Before this project, LuaFormatter didn't check if the configuration values made sense before using it.The following configuration was valid:
  * **`column_limit : -5 `**
  * **`column_table_limit : 0 `**
  * **`indent_width : -2`**